PRU1/math-explainers/README.md

-# math-explainers
+# thing-explainers

-A place to store pdf files of my math explainers, probably made using LaTeX.
+A place to store pdf files of my math/physics explainers, probably made using LaTeX.

 Using this repo as an archive to quickly find final drafts of explainer pieces (in case I lose my files)